Fysek/ArchSound/README.md

 <img src="https://github.com/Fysek/ArchSound/blob/master/images/archsound_wiring.png" width="800"/>

 Note that wiring is missing pull-down resistors.
-These resistors are not needed while regular potentioneters are connected to the MCP.
+These resistors are not needed if regular potentioneters are connected to the MCP.
 Pull-down resistors are used with ultraflat membrane potentiometer because when the membrane is not pressed, the end of MCP is floating thus these resistors are needed.

 <!-- SOFTWARE -->
 ### Software